zghodsi/zghodsi.github.io/index.md

 Previously, I received a Ph.D. in Electrical and Computer Engineering from New York University advised by [Siddharth Garg](http://wp.nyu.edu/ensure_group/), and a B.Sc. in Electrical Engineering from Sharif University of Technology.

+I was supported by an Ernest Weber Fellowship (2015-2017), and a J.P.
+Morgan AI Fellowship (2019).

 ---

 ### News